Jcuplib/jcf/README.md

 The `core` directory contains JCF core modules.
 The `app` directory contains ''application'' using JCF core modules.

-''Application'' modules shouled be implemented for each ''grid'' Jcup-used coupler handles.
+''Application'' modules should be implemented for each ''grid'' Jcup-used coupler handles.
 For exmaple, there is a NICAM-COCO coupled model powered by Jcup, there is an application module for NICAM grid and the one for COCO grid.